netgrif/petriflow.js/README.md

 npm install --save @netgrif/petriflow
 ```

+### Requirements

+Currently, the library **only supports browser applications** because **requires DOM Web API** to correctly process Petriflow files.
+It can be used in Node.js environments with installed the latest release of [jsdom](https://github.com/jsdom/jsdom) library.

 ## Usage

 The library support both CommonJS and ES Modules importing systems.

-For Node.js applications and applications that uses CommonJS module system you can use require function, i.e.:
+For applications that use CommonJS module system you can use require function, i.e.:
 ```javascript
 const {PetriNet, ImportService} = require('@netgrif/petriflow')
 ```